Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Introduction

-In the first part of the present paper (\ref{Fibration approach}), we make a detailed formalization for the bundle approach, explaining the reasons for the simplicial complex structure that is usually imposed in the compatibility hypergraphs, in addition to the local independence conditions.
-The equality of the fibers is not supposed, and therefore a fibration is constructed having the same informational content as the sheaf approach.
+In the first part of the present paper, Section \ref{II}, we make a detailed formalization for the bundle approach (\ref{IIB}), constructing the simplicial complex structure that is usually imposed in the compatibility hypergraphs (\ref{IIA}).
+The equality of the fibers is not supposed, putting the approach on the same level as the sheaf approach (\ref{IIC}).
 Another generalization is the use of non-finite fibers, as occurs in Ref. \cite{barbosa2019continuousvariable}.
-The version in the fibration approach of the Fine–Abramsky–Brandenburger theorem is presented, identifying different definitions of non-contextuality, and enabling the identification of nonlocality as a special case of contextuality.
+The version in the bundle approach of the Fine–Abramsky–Brandenburger theorem is presented (\ref{IIE}), identifying different definitions of noncontextuality, and enabling the identification of nonlocality as a special case of contextuality.

-The second part (\ref{Topology of $R$-fibrations}) explores the relation between contextuality and the geometry of the scenario.
-The Voroby'ev theorem is revised, and an example shows that the contextuality in this formalism is not topological invariant, but comes from a geometric property of the fibration.
-A treatment analogous to discrete differential geometry is presented, allowing a geometric visualization of empirical models when connecting the fibers and resulting in the equivalence between non-contextuality and triviality of the fibration.
-We define a hierarchy of probabilistic contextuality, indexed by the dimension of the maximal contexts taken into account when probing the contextual behavior.
-With this hierarchy, we show two things.
-First, we find an example of all levels of it in quantum theory with GHZ models.
-And second, we find evidence of the dependence between the contextuality of a model and the topology of the underlying measurement scenario.
+The second part, Section \ref{III}, studies the relation between contextuality and the topology of the scenario.
+The Vorob’ev theorem is revised, and even its property which comes from a simplification of the bundle is not a topological invariant, as an example shows, it can still suggest a geometric view of contextuality (\ref{IIIA}).
+By defining a hierarchy of probabilistic contextuality called $n$-contextuality (\ref{IIIB}), indexed by the maximal dimension of the contexts considered when probing the contextual behavior via contextual fraction \cite{Abramsky_2017}, we present an example of an empirical model where contextuality appears only when taking the second homological group into account ($2$-contextuality) and find an example of $n$-contextuality for all $n$ in quantum theory.
+We also find evidence of the dependence between the contextuality of a model and the topology of the underlying scenario (\ref{IIIC}).